teamdeeson/deeson-dev-challenge/README.md

 ## Extras
 If you're up for some extra challenges, why not try the following:

 - Add more style to our design!
 It needs it.
+If you have indicated that design is your thing then this is your chance to shine.
 - Add a load more button (rather than paging) to the listings.
 - Add a site search mechanism (perhaps using solr).
 - Add another content type to the site.
+- Read this following blog post about extending EntityMetadataWrapper with the xautoload module.
+  Add your own classes to a custom module and make use of them in some way - https://www.deeson.co.uk/labs/extending-entitydrupalwrapper
+  (Hint: The article describes how to wrapper the User Entity but its probably more appropriate to wrapper the Node Entity on this site).